-The U.S. Food and Drug Administration (FDA) is warning consumers that Vitaccino, a product marketed as a 100% herbal dietary aid, contains the dangerous drug sibutramine, previously sold under the trade name Meridia.
+The U.S. Food and Drug Administration (FDA) is warning consumers that Vitaccino coffee, a product marketed as a 100% herbal dietary aid, contains the dangerous drug sibutramine, previously sold under the trade name Meridia.

 Sibutramine a Growing Problem in Dietary Supplements